 The Japanese archipelago offers incredible diving variety

 Asian countries such as the Philippines and Thailand get more attention for their diving spots, but Japan offers all sorts of great opportunities too.
 You can find ice diving near the northern island of Hokkaido and tropical locations down south.
-You can also try out wreck or cave diving at famous landmarks like the Blue Cave off of the main island in Okinawa.
+You can also try out cave diving at famous landmarks such as the Blue Cave on the main island of Okinawa, or wreck diving near a small island with a bridge from the main island.
 For those looking to stay a little closer to the surface, islands such as Ishigaki have great snorkeling options, with colorful coral reefs and an array of sea life.

 The length of the island nation allows for a broad spectrum of diving opportunities, while a long history of volcanic activity has resulted in some very unusual underwater topography.
 Divers will encounter an array of fish and other critters during their expeditions, and depending on what time of the year you dive, you'll see different creatures.
 This diversity makes it an alluring diving and snorkeling spot for people in-the-know.